TritonVM/triton-vm/specification/arithmetization.md

 1. The stack element in `st4` is moved into `st5`.
 1. The stack element in `st5` is moved into `st6`.
 1. The stack element in `st6` is moved into `st7`.
-1. Depending on the number of stack registers, this line will either be deleted or replaced by more, similar constraints.
-1. The stack element in `st?` is moved to the top of OpStack underflow, i.e., `osv`.
+1. The stack element in `st7` is moved to the top of OpStack underflow, i.e., `osv`.
 1. The OpStack pointer is incremented by 1.

 ##### Polynomials